The PhD degree is our flagship program for sub-specialty physicians, leading to both clinical board eligibility in a medical discipline and the PhD.

 Course location and modality is found on the BSPH website.

-Requirements for the PhD Degree:
+Requirements for completion of the PhD Degree

-- continuous registration for the PH.390.855 Research Forum and registration for thesis research each term during the following years
+- Continuous registration for the PH.390.855 Research Forum

 PhD Residency Requirement